solidi/learning-notes/mentoring/writing-ideas.md

 1. Finishing things.
 1. Investors, destroyers, and culture.
 1. Hitting the wall on aglos, and weird land of conditionals getting the tests to pass.
+1. Learning how to work remotely.
+  - Being intentional.
+  - Setting Pace.

 ## Completed
 1. [Becoming a tech lead.](https://dev.to/solidi/what-is-a-tech-lead-anyway-483p)